 Sensors in the drive measure the temperature of the power stage.
 If the permissible maximum temperature is exceeded, the power stage is de-energized.
-Indication is displayed by reading object 2019h Output h-bridge temperature options, subindex 01h.
+Indication can be read by reading object 2019h Output h-bridge temperature options, subindex 01h.

 Stall Detection (hMT Disabled)